mrkan/techLeadDiary/slc/how_I_work_in_a_team.md

 When backed by Trust, the following is easier to achieve for each team member -

 **Express** yourself exactly the way you have to.
 It requires one to organize his/her thoughts in a manner that the intended audience accepts the content.
 More often than not, negotiation skills and storytelling abilities are put to test and hence must be developed.
+I'm a big fan of UML diagrams, design docs, 1-slide ppt's and simple box diagrams.
+Gets the audience to start focussing on what's most important.

 Give **Feedback** where and when it matters.
 It will save you and your team mate(s) the countless hours of coffee banter with other colleagues.
 Giving feedback is saying *'Look, this matters.
 I care'*.
 If this is the attitude, then you have the golden short cut to getting your viewpoint through.
 Receiving feedback is equally important, seeking for one occassionally is good.

 Experience has taught me that better the trust, more informal the conversation can be, hence most effective the feedback turns out to be.

 Always **Align**.
 We may have all the debates but finally the best *business* idea will win (hopefully).
 Nonetheless, aligning with the team/business goal is a must.
 It makes sense to place yardsticks together to make sure that one's concern or the other's blindspot is addressed.